General Information

 From the very start we figured on using steel gears.
 This, if it were to have 'any' hopes of living.
 This also meant large steel gear shafts, too.
 But beyond that, we'd need to reinforce the billet aluminum case - but - the first pass with FEA (finite element analysis) showed a problem with using bronze inserts to reinforce the bore.
 A second pass using steel quickly sorted that (basically swiping another page from the DS2685BLHV mega's design book).
 Then inspiration struck and we specced stainless bearings to allow the shafts to rotate as they're loaded.

-- Sporting an unmistakable profile, the XX has a bit of a belly - pure power!
+- Sporting an unmistakable profile, the X-MAXX has a bit of a belly - pure power - and note XX-mounts!

 Also, and anticipating giant scale aircraft modelers having an interest in this product, we designed accessory beam mounts, too.
 Dimensionally the same as the mounts for the mega-class DS2685BLHV, this means also fitting this servo into 1/5th scale gas rigs will be a doodle!
 Anyway, regardless of who else may find a use for this servo, internally, we always referred to this to this servo as the XX because of what top of mind.